DISTIL Method by Good CX

 How is DISTIL™ different from design thinking?

 Design thinking focuses on ideation and prototyping.
 However, DISTIL™ starts earlier.
-It surfaces the qualitative signal that tells you whether you are solving the right problem.
+It surfaces the qualitative signal, often surfaced through a voice of customer programme that tells you whether you are solving the right problem.
 Consequently, many businesses arrive at design thinking with the wrong brief because they skipped Discovery.

 What is the SME problem?